AIBiology/aibiology.github.io/index.md

 ## Statement Regarding Course Recording

 Our class sessions may be audio visually recorded for students in the class to refer back to and for use of enrolled students who are unable to attend live.
 Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
 If you are unwilling to consent to have your profile or video image recorded, keep your camera off and do not use a profile image.
 Likewise, students who un-mute during class and participate verbally are agreeing to have their voices recorded.
-If you are unwilling to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the "chat" feature, which allows students to type questions and comments live.
-The chat will not be recorded or shared.
+If you are unwilling to consent to have your voice recorded during class, you will need to keep your mute button activated.
 As in all courses, unauthorized recording and unauthorized sharing of recorded materials is prohibited.

 <div class="panel-group" id="accordion">
     <div class="panel panel-default">